Max Maddalena: Arrest and detention

 On 4 June Maddalena, Rembte and Stamm all faced trial in the special People's Court which had been reconfigured and relaunched a few years earlier to handle criminal cases regarded by prosecutors as “political” in nature.
 Defence lawyers were excluded from the hearing.
 The prosecutor applied for the death sentence for all three men, and in the case of Rembte and Stamm the court agreed to the application.
 In the case of Maddalena they did not: at least one source attributes this to some combination of the exceptional level of international press coverage that the trial had attracted and his own exceptional record of service in the navy during the war.
 He was found guilty, like the others, of preparing to commit high treason under aggravating circumstances.
 But his sentence was to “life imprisonment”.
 In view of his deteriorating health and the appalling conditions under which he would spend the next six years, this amounted to what sympathetic commentators described as a form of “creeping execution” ("schleichenden Hinrichtung").
-Max Maddalena died on 22 October 1943 at the vast Brandenburg-Görden penitentiary.
+Max Maddalena died on 22 October 1943 at the vast Brandenburg-Görden Prison.
 The cause of his death is given as “serious stomach and liver illness”, exacerbated by the conditions under which he was detained, for which inadequate medical care was provided.